SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/outreach.md

 You can check out Ophelia's Place <a href="http://opheliasplace.net/">here</a>

-## Upcoming Events
+### Upcoming Events

 We will be teaching workshops at Girls Rule!
 2017, a free event for girls aged 9-14 at Churchill High School on April 11th.
-Also, catch us hosting our VERY OWN HACKATHON on May 20 in South Eugene High School cafeteria!
-Stay tuned for more details.

 ## Past Demonstrations